MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 ### Establish direct connectivity (line of sight) between your domain controller and the Azure network

-Ensure that there's direct network connectivity (line of sight) between the network that has your desired domain controller and the Azure subnet (VNet) in which you deploy a SCOM Managed Instance.
+Ensure that there's direct network connectivity (line of sight) between the network of your desired domain controller and the Azure subnet (VNet) where you want to deploy a SCOM Managed Instance.
 Ensure that there's direct network connectivity (line of sight) between the workloads/agents and the Azure subnet in which SCOM Managed Instance is deployed.

-This is required so that all your following resources can communicate with each other over the network:
+It is required so that all your following resources can communicate with each other over the network:
 - Domain controller
 - Agents
 - System Center Operations Manager components such as the Ops console